Secure Events

 Time Span

-As in the rest of the Sysdig Platform interface, the time span can be set by date ranges using the calendar pop-up, and in increments from 10 minutes to 3 days.
+As in the rest of the Sysdig Platform interface, you can set the time span by date ranges using the calendar pop-up, and in increments from 10 minutes to 3 days.
 You can additionally use the calendar picker to select other time ranges that are not available as fast buttons.

 Attributes